petitepepper/Anomaly-Detection_BYOND/Industrial Project Report_YE Wenjing.md

 We use the default parameters and the rest of the steps are similar to what we mentioned in the previous section on models.
 After visualizing the results, we get the following:

 <img src="images/image-20211231025335558.png" alt="image-20211231025335558" style="zoom:67%;" />

+# 3. Summary & Reflection

+## 3.1 Problems encountered

+### 3.1.1 Handling large number of missing values

+About half of the features in the data provided have more than 40% missing values.
+How to handle them and minimize the impact on the distribution of the original data?
+I spent a lot of time on this problem.

+At first, I tried to start with understanding the physical meaning of the features.
+It would greatly simplify the problem if it could be simply filled with 0s or 1s (e.g., if there is a feature which records the number of communications, then for missing values we can simply fill it with 0s).
+Unfortunately, in our data, features are always related about the success rate of connections and some features seem to be correlated with each other.
+Therefore this approach is not suitable.

+Consider that the time is recorded in the data.
+Next, I tried to use the interpolation method.
+However, some features are missing for the entire time period recorded.

+At Mr. Hoayek's suggestion, I divided the data into cells and realized that the data was missing because some features were not recorded in a particular cell and were not "randomly" generated.
+In each region (cell), the distribution and correlation of the values of the features are more easily observed.
+On this basis, I was able to use the method mentioned in the previous section for the missing values.

+### 3.1.2 Evaluation of model output

+In this project, our model is unsupervised.
+This means that there are outliers in our data, but we do not know which and how many are.
+Therefore, even when the output of each model is available, it is not feasible to evaluate the performance of the model using concepts such as "accuracy" that are common in supervised learning.

+For this, I visualized the results and calculated the percentage of records that are considered anomalous based on the models' output.
+Although these are not "precise" evaluation results, they still provide some degree of feedback on the performance of the model.
+This is why, in unsupervised learning, we need the a priori knowledge of experts to help us adjust and improve the model.

+## 3.2 Knowledge acquired

+### 3.2.1 Theoretical aspect

+In the theoretical phase of this project, I learned the theoretical concepts of Isolated Forest and (Variational) Auto-Encoder.
+More importantly, from this starting point, I reviewed and learned more about statistics (mixed Gaussian models, cross-entropy...), and thus able to understand the models from a more "statistical learning method" perspective.

+### 3.2.2 Practical aspect

+In this project, I had the opportunity to apply knowledge about unsupervised learning in a practical scenario and to start the content of deep learning based on Tensorflow (Keras).
+Even though I didn't use very advanced techniques, it's still a very meaningful start for me, and I will continue to work in this field.

+## 3.3 Possible improvements

+This project is my initial exploration in anomaly detection, therefore I did not do a very deep exploration in the construction of the model (using very simple parameter settings instead).
+Therefore, in this regard, there is still more learning and improvement to be done.

+In addition to that, the evaluation of unsupervised models is a very open problem in this project.
+In my previous studies, there was no experience in this area.
+In industry, there should be some established practices to follow, and it may also take into account the needs of "real-time applications".
+These are things that I can explore further based on the work I have done so far.